Better Opportunities for Single Soldiers - BOSS

 This third pillar of BOSS targets enhancing single Soldiers’ morale, living environment, and personal growth and development.
 Depending on the issue at hand, it will be handled by the Soldiers’ chain of command.
 However, the yearly Fort Drum BOSS Conference has developed sessions where Soldier issues can be brought forward and solved.
 The Army Family Action Plan (AFAP) plays an important role in the betterment of the quality of life for Army personnel.
 Issues and ideas are always accepted and reviewed through the Army Community Service AFAP program.
 To submit an issue fill out DA Form 7380 and turn in to one of the BOSS facilities.

-BOSS Meetings are held the first Tuesday of every month at the BOSS Center.
+BOSS Meetings are held at 3 p.m. on the first Tuesday of every month at the BOSS Center.
 These meetings are open to all BOSS representatives and single Soldiers.
 Come find out what is happening at Fort Drum and learn how to get involved.

 Hours of Operation